-Here at Keeping Up With The Penguins, I think we’re on a bit of an American classics kick.
-My next selection from The List came in the form of an excessively dog-eared Penguin Classic edition of Moby Dick, once belonging to my husband.
+I’ve ended up on a bit of an American classics kick.
+My next selection from my Keeping Up With The Penguins reading list came in the form of an excessively dog-eared Penguin Classic edition of Moby Dick, once belonging to my husband.
 (I can’t believe I married a heathen that defaces books in such a manner, forgive me.)

 It kicks off with the narrator, Ishmael, meeting his